 Note that you have the right to reject an application if is submitted late, if the form is not complete and/or if the supporting evidence is not clear.

 7. The APL application is then forwarded to the chair of the relevant Faculty Education Committee with one of the photocopies of the supporting documentation supplied by the student, with a recommendation either to reject or to support a concession for APL.
 This should be done by the end of the first week in June (for applications submitted by 1 May) or the end of the first week in September (for applications submitted by 1 August).
 The outcome of the concession request will be notified to the student and to the department by the Student Recruitment and Admissions Office by the end of June (for applications submitted by 1 May) or the end of September (for applications submitted by 1 August).
 The department must not make any communication with the student which might pre-empt the consideration of the concession.

-8. The letter to the student confirming the outcome of their request will be copied to the student's college and the Student Planning and Assessment section (for undergraduate programmes) / Academic Support Office (for postgraduate programmes) to ensure that the correct information is entered onto the Banner student record.
+8. The letter to the student confirming the outcome of their request will be copied to the student's college and the Student Registry (for undergraduate programmes) / Academic Support Office (for postgraduate programmes) to ensure that the correct information is entered onto the Banner student record.

 - Single Honours students should put their requests for APL to the department which runs their programme.
 Where another department actually provides the module(s) for which APL is sought the ‘home' department of the Single Honours programme will need to take advice from the department which ‘owns' the module.
 You may wish to co-opt an appropriate colleague from the ‘provider' department onto the APL sub-committee when the application is discussed.